ninanoo/PoR/README.md

-###### ※ PoR is a new open blockchain consensus algorithm and is still theoretical.<br/><br/>I hope this algorithm will be discussed and improved with the people who study and develop the blockchain.<br/><br/>As a mathematically provable algorithm based on computational complexity theory, there is also a need to help those who deal with nonlinear values well.<br/><br/>And I am looking for those who can help with the [Korean-English translation](https://github.com/ninanoo/PoR---Korean-Version/issues/1) of [Korean document](https://github.com/ninanoo/PoR---Korean-Version).
+###### ※ PoR is a new open blockchain consensus algorithm and is still theoretical.<br/><br/>I hope this algorithm will be discussed and improved with the people who study and develop the blockchain.<br/><br/>As a mathematically provable algorithm based on computational complexity theory, there is also a need to help those who can deal with nonlinear values well.<br/><br/>And I am looking for those who can help with the [Korean-English translation](https://github.com/ninanoo/PoR---Korean-Version/issues/1) of [Korean document](https://github.com/ninanoo/PoR---Korean-Version).

 <br/>